 The IPO process is typically a 4-6 month journey – and that’s only if it already has the financial discipline in place that is required to describe its operations from a financial point of view.
 Before this process starts it is imperative that the Company undertake a careful review of the pros and cons to make sure that this is a journey worth taking.
+Many advisors suggest spending a full year before beginning the IPO process building the controls necessary to function in the public domain.
+This pushes the planning horizon to 18 months before the big day.

 The following graphic shows the key steps to an IPO along with the time required for each.
 The timetable is neatly split in half by the SEC filing date – meaning half of the work happens before anyone outside of the company and its advisors knows what is going on.
 The process ends when the deal is priced and closes.